Two Blues humbled

 After skipper Rory Brodie snapped the first goal of the match Kew slammed on 5-5 while keeping the Two Blues scoreless.

-The second quarter was more competitive with three goals apiece but Kew iced the game with a six goals to one third term.
+The second quarter was more competitive with three goals apiece but Kew iced the game with a six goals in the third term, Prahran's only goal coming from key forward James Elwin (pictured right) with teammate Jake Stent-Powell .

 To their credit the Two Blues limited more damage in the last quarter kicking the last three goals of the game by Ethan Plaza (2) and Jackson Partridge.